floral centerpieces

 Free parking is available in the parking lot just beyond the Arboretum’s Visitor Center.
 In the event that the lot is full, overflow parking is available near the entrance kiosk.
 Vehicles may use the loading zone in front of the Visitor Center to drop-off passengers if needed.

-Become a sponsor or purchase tickets today!
+Become a sponsor today!

-About the Awardees
+About the Awardee:

 The Wyck-Strickland award honors individuals who have made outstanding contributions to the cultural life of Philadelphia through work that reflects a drive for progress and modernity with a sensitivity to the past.